Jefferson-Lopes/FPGA/Installation/README.md

 ### Installation

-After downloading, go to the folder and extract the ***.tar*** file (this may take a while).
+After downloading, go to the folder were Quartus was downloaded and extract the ***.tar*** file (this may take a while).
 Enter the folder that was extracted and right-click on the ***setup.sh*** file, go to properties, then permissions and ensure that reading and writing is enabled in all fields, as well as allowing you to run the file as a program.

-Then right-click on any blank space in the file manager, click open in the terminal, and type:
+Then in the same directory, right-click on any blank space in the file manager, click open in the terminal, and type:

     $ ./setup.sh